Calibration, verification, and validation are always used or read in every measurement related topic.

-The application in the calibration field is more on the developing (design and development) of a calibration procedure in order to meet certain requirements.
+The application in the calibration field is more on the development (design and development) of a calibration procedure in order to meet certain requirements.

 A non-standard method can be used In a calibration laboratory, considering that it is validated before use.

 - if the components introduced is capable for its intended use,

 - relevant to customers’ needs